RGOODSFR/blog/content/0003_en_auto_migrate_between_checkouts.md

 Slug: auto-migrate-between-checkouts
 Lang: en
 Category: django
-Summary: How to use git hooks to automatically reset your database state to one compatible ith branches you are checking.
+Summary: How to use git hooks to automatically reset your database state to one compatible with the branch you are checking.

 # The problem